aileencomer/driving-engine/guides/quick-start/test-mock-data/iOS.md

 On the `Build Phases` section of your project settings, add both files to the `Copy Bundle Resources` build step.
 As before, ensure you check the `Copy files if needed` option when you locate the files.

 ## Modify MainActivity
-Add the following function to your `ViewController`:
+Add the following functions to your `ViewController`:

 ```swift
 func startMockTrip(cadence: TimeInterval) {